Who Is An Entrepreneur?

 - Determination (Strong-willed)

-“An entrepreneur is an individual who sets up business or businesses, identifies and solves problems, creative, innovative, opportunist, risk-taker, self-starter, and open-minded with the hope of making a profit from the enterprise”. – Francis Nwokike (Founder, The Total Entrepreneurs)
+“An entrepreneur is a creative and innovative individual who sets up a business bearing most of the risks with the hope of making a profit from the enterprise.”. – Francis Nwokike (Founder, The Total Entrepreneurs)

 - Sales Person: An Entrepreneur must be a good salesman.
 If one cannot sell as an entrepreneur, one cannot succeed.
 S/he is responsible for marketing and advertising his products or services.
 I assert that there is no magic about making money; it is essentially a medium of exchange of goods and services.
 So if you are not providing goods and services, you are not qualified to enjoy financial fortune.